Japanese adult adoption: Legalities for adult adoption

 When an adult is adopted into a family in Japan through regular adoption (Yôshi engumi), they are expected to inherit the adoptive family's name in exchange for an inheritance.
 They are also expected to take on the adoptive family's ancestors.
 Terms of the adoption are that families cannot adopt more than one adoptee if they already have children.
 If the prospective adoptive family is childless, they can adopt two children.
 The adoptee must be at least 15 years old, and must be at least a day younger than the adoptive parents.
 The current average adoptive age is about 20–30 years old.
-In the case of a Mukoyōshi, the husband is adopted by the parents of his wife and made head of the business.
+In the case of a mukoyōshi, the husband is adopted by the parents of his wife and made head of the business.
 This is often the case when the only heir to take over the family business is female.
 If the adoptee decides to go back to their biological family, goes missing or deserts their adopted family, the adoption can legally be dissolved.

 Economic impact

 In contemporary Japanese society, many Japanese businesses have stayed in the family line because of the convenience and prevalence of adult adoption.
 In the past, merchant families in Western Japan would adopt an heir if the biological predecessor was incapable of taking over the family business.
 When there is no son to inherit the company or the son is deemed too inadequate or unintelligent to take over, the CEO will then turn to adult adoption, adopting a worthy employee from the business.
 This is also the case when the original biological heir is uninterested in taking over the family business.
 Large successful family run corporations such as Suzuki have utilized this strategy.
 The current CEO of Suzuki, Osamu Suzuki, is the fourth adopted son that has headed the company.
-Suzuki surpassed his own biological heir and named Hirotaka Ono as his successor, because he felt that his biological son was less capable.
+Suzuki bypassed his own biological heir and named Hirotaka Ono as his successor, because he felt that his biological son was less capable.
 Other famous companies using this method are Kikkoman, Canon, Toyota, and Matsui Securities.
 The world's oldest family business, the Nishiyama Onsen Keiunkan, has been passed down through the family name for 1,300 years.
 If the adopted male heir falls short of success, he can be passed over and disinherited from the family, although it is very rare.
 If this happens, another successor can be adopted, since the first lost his inheritance.